kohler/hotcrp/README.md

   - Including MySQL and GD support
 * MySQL version 5 or higher, http://mysql.org/
 * The zip compressor, http://www.info-zip.org/
-* pdftohtml, http://poppler.freedesktop.org/ (Only required for format checking.
+* Poppler’s version of pdftohtml, http://poppler.freedesktop.org/ (Only required for format checking.
 Recent pdftohtml versions are suitable for HotCRP; most versions released before 2013 aren’t.)

 Apache is preloaded on most Linux distributions.
 You may need to install additional packages for PHP and MySQL, such as: